-In these gift guides for kids and teens, you'll find affordable tried-and-true toys, books, and more for the younger crowd on your shopping list (ages 6 and up).
+In these gift guides for kids - one for younger kids and one for teens - you'll find our favorite, affordable tried-and-true toys, books, and more for the younger crowd on your shopping list (ages 6 to 18).

 Affordable Gift Guides for Kids